IanEdington/learn/java/coursework.md

 An object can be treated as any of it's base types.
 A circle can be treated like a shape.
 This makes is easier to write programs because if you write a method that consumes a shape, instead of a circle, you can then extend the shape to be a square and the same method will work.
 **late binding:** This is accomplished using late binding.
 At the time of compiling the compiler doesn't know which methods and functions are going to be called.
 In C and other early languages compilers used to hard code the function that was going to be called (early binding).
 Late binding is in every language I've used.
 Late binding (aka dynamic binding).
-Instead of calling the function directly late binding calls an intermediary function that finds the function to call.
+Instead of calling the method directly late binding calls a method-call mechanism which finds the function to call, based on the object.
 Polymorphism extensively uses up-casting.

 1. How does late binding enable upcasting and polymorphism?
 (See TIJ pages 38 to 43.)